timsixth/BoostersMiniGameAddon/README.md

 ## How to install?

-You can install by install command or download plugin from realeses section.
+You can install by install command or download plugin from releases section.

 `
 /minigameapi addon install timsixth/BoostersMiniGameAddon latest